The Empire Strikes Back: Development

 To mitigate some of the risk, Lucas founded The Chapter II Company to control the film's development and absorb its liabilities.
 He signed a contract between the company and Lucasfilm, granting himself 5% of the box office gross profits.
 He also founded Black Falcon to license Star Wars merchandising rights, using the income to subsidize his ongoing projects.
-Development began in August 1977, under the title Star Wars Chapter II.
+Development for the sequel began in August 1977, under the title Star Wars Chapter II.

 Lucas considered replacing producer Gary Kurtz with Howard Kazanjian because Kurtz had not fulfilled his role and left problems unresolved while filming Star Wars.
 Kurtz convinced him otherwise by trading on his longtime loyalty to Lucas and knowledge of the Star Wars property.
 Lucas took an executive producer role, enabling him to focus on his businesses and the development of Raiders of the Lost Ark (1981).
 By late 1977, Kurtz began hiring key crew members, including production designer Norman Reynolds, consultant John Barry, makeup artist Stuart Freeborn, and first assistant director David Tomblin.
 Lucas rehired artists Ralph McQuarrie and Joe Johnston to maintain visual consistency with Star Wars, and the three began conceptualizing the Hoth battle in December.
 By this point, the budget had increased to $10 million.
 Lucas wanted a director who would support the material and accept that he was ultimately in charge.
 He considered around 100 directors, including Alan Parker and John Badham, before hiring his old acquaintance Irvin Kershner in February 1978.
 Kershner was reluctant to direct the sequel to a film as successful as Star Wars, and his friends warned him against taking the job, believing he would be blamed if it failed.
 Lucas convinced Kershner it was not so much a sequel as a chapter in a larger story; he also promised him he could make the film his own way.